-You can make the mouth using thread, but you will have to repeat the process multiple times for it to having any real depth.
+You can make the mouth using thread, but you will have to repeat the process multiple times for it to have any real depth.

 The problem with layering thread to create the mouth involves how easily the thinner thread can become loose or snap with regular play.

-4. Insert your threaded doll making needle back into the face, getting as close to the other push pin as possible.
+4. Insert your threaded needle back into the face, getting as close to the other push pin as possible.

 5. Now, gently yet firmly, tug onto the starting and ending strands of mouth embroidery floss visible at the back of the head.
 This action will draw your mouth up into a smile.